mattermost/docs/source/manage/cloud-data-export.rst

 Once your migration is complete and you’ve imported your data into your self-hosted instance we recommend that you take a few days to validate your data and ensure everything is working as expected before taking down your Cloud instance.

-.. note:: If you are using email/password authentication, your users require to reset their passwords.
+.. note:: If you are using email/password authentication, your users must reset their passwords.

 If you encounter any issues or problems, please contact our Support team via https://customers.mattermost.com/cloud/contact-us, or through the `Mattermost Help Center <https://support.mattermost.com/>`_.